efstajas/tela/README.md

 tela.registerApp('example-app', new YourApp())
 ```

 The first argument to `registerApp` is your app name — please make sure it's a URL-safe string, since it'll be used as a path for the server later.
-If you have multiple apps, just iterate over them and register each. `registerApp` returns a promise that resolves to your new app's "context" object — you can use that to print console output during startup, for example.
+Please make sure you pass a new instance of your app, not the class itself!

 Now that our app is registered, we can go ahead and start our server: